 There are a few indications that pork chops may be off.

 Some of these indications are easy to see, but others may be less clear to untrained eyes and noses.
+It's important to know these before eating undercooked pork.

 - Raw pork should have a slight pinkish-gray, pale color.
 If the color looks off, pick something else for dinner instead.